-It’s important to keep your pet up on their vaccines, whether they are a brand-new puppy or kitten or a senior dog or cat.
+It’s important to keep your pet up to date on their vaccines, whether they are a brand-new puppy or kitten or a senior dog or cat.

 The necessary vaccines for your pet depend on their age and lifestyle.
 For dogs and cats, there are two sets of vaccines: core and non-core.
 Core vaccines are required by law and keep your pet safe from serious disease along with protecting other animals and humans that come into contact with your animal.
 Most vaccines are updated every year or every three years, depending on vaccination laws and manufacturer recommendations.

 Core Vaccines for Dogs